Green Grass and High Temps

 If you live in Texas, you know about the extreme weather we have in the Lone Star State.
 With little rain in the last decade, Texas is facing drought, and the sun always seems to be there to shine on your yard whether you like it or not.
 For Texas residents, summer usually starts with a brown and dry backyard.
 Backyard BBQs, a favorite Texas past time, are all too often hosted on sad, dry, brittle grass ghosts instead of the lovely green lawns we all love.

 The value of your backyard depends on how you provide water to your grass.
 The recommended water needed by your lawn is, at the minimum, half an inch of water a couple of times in a week.
 This includes manual watering or rainfall.
-Morning is always the best time for watering your yard.
+Morning is always the best time for watering your lawn.
 By beating the sun to your yard, the soil gets soaked quickly, letting water more easily reaches the roots.
 Also, the water on your grass is less likely to evaporate in the early morning hours.

 To Mow or Not to Mow